Sherfield School

 Sherfield School is a coeducational private day and boarding school, located in Sherfield Manor by Sherfield on Loddon in Hampshire, England.
-It is set in 76 acres of parkland and is currently a school of over 400 pupils founded in 2004 by GEMS Education.
-It is operationally managed by the Bellevue Education Group Ltd.
+It is set in 76 acres of parkland and is currently a school of over 600 pupils founded in 2004 by GEMS Education who sold the school to Education in Motion in September 2023.

 Until 2003 the site was the location of the North Foreland Lodge girls boarding school, founded in 1909; and settled at Sherfield Manor in 1947.

 Site history

 The Sherfield Manor House site has history back to the early 12th century, when it was part of the manor of Odiham, but at some time before 1167 it was granted by Henry II to his Marshall, William FitzAldelm.

 This created the manor of Sherfield upon Loddon; it is possible that William Fitz Aldelm built the first Manor House.

-Until the 19th century, the manor of Sherfield upon Loddon passed between various noble families, including the Marquises of Winchester and later the Dukes of Wellington.
+Until the 19th century, the manor of Sherfield upon Loddon passed between various noble families, including the Earl of Winchilsea, Marquises of Winchester and later the Dukes of Wellington.
 In the 16th century, a country house known as Archer Lodge was built on the site of the Sherfield manor house and was later the residence of Paynton Pigott Stainsby Conant, a rich landowner.
-In 1870 this house was demolished by John Bramston Stane, who built a new house in a Victorian style, called Buckfield, in the middle of a wood of the same name.
+In 1870 this house was demolished by John Bramston Stane, who built a new house in a Victorian style, called Buckfield House, in the middle of a wood of the same name.
 In 1880, the house was renamed as Sherfield Manor and by 1897 had been further extended.

 The Liddell family acquired the manor house in 1908 and were the last owners to hold manorial courts, responsible for minor offences, local administration, and the regulation and customs of the Sherfield upon Loddon manor.
 Their son, John Aidan Liddell, a pilot in the Royal Flying Corps, won both the Military Cross and the Victoria Cross for gallantry during the First World War and died from the wounds he had suffered in winning the VC.

+In 1926 the house was purchased by the 14th Earl of Winchilsea owing to his wife's vast inheritance that was derived from the Drexel banking dynasty.
+During WWII, the Countess of Winchilsea led Britain's Women's Land Army, which trained 25,000 women to replace British farmers who were called up for active service.
+She also converted Buckfield House into a nurses home around this time.
+Lady Winchilsea sold the estate in 1947.